 - In separate bowl sift together the cake flour, salt, and baking powder.
 Alternate mixing in the dry ingredients and the buttermilk in 4 batches, starting with the buttermilk and ending with the dry ingredients.
 It’s okay if the batter still has a few lumps in it–you don’t want to over mix it.

-- Split the batter evenly into the prepared pans and back for 20 minutes or until the cake is a lightly golden brown and springs back when pressed.
+- Split the batter evenly into the prepared pans and back for 30 minutes or until the cake is a lightly golden brown and springs back when pressed.
+This will depend on your oven.
 Take out of the oven and transfer to a cooling rack.
 Let the cakes cool completely and frost with your favorite frosting.